 Does Medicare Cover Knee Braces ?

 Does Medicare cover knee braces ?
-Yes, Medicare Part B typically covers knee braces which have been prescribed as “medically necessary” by a Medicare-approved doctor.
-If you can’t get coverage under Medicare you may be able to with Medicaid under other state Non Medicaid programs for the elderly and disabled.
+Yes, Medicare Part B typically covers knee braces which have been prescribed as “medically necessary” by a Medicare-approved doctor, and acquired through a Medicare-approved supplier.

 Medicare says a knee brace is “medically necessary” when –